COVID-19 Policies and Protocols

 Before Coming to KSS

 Keystone Science School has always viewed risk management as a partnership between our schools, guardians, participants, and staff.
 In this effort, it is important to keep those showing symptoms of illness at home.
-For our overnight programming, it is best to observe your child for illness at least 7 days before attending your program start date.
+For our overnight programming, it is best to observe students for illness at least 7 days before attending programming start date.
 All guardians will be asked to follow Colorado’s guidelines, Illness Policy - How Sick is Too Sick (PDF), when assessing their child’s ability to participate in programming.
-It is recommended that all students wear masks in the bus from their school when traveling to Keystone Science School.
+It is recommended that symptomatic students do not attend programming.

 While at Keystone Science School